-How to Choose the Best Keyboard for Kids
+How to Choose a Keyboard for Kids

 Choosing the best keyboard for your kid will ultimately come down to your child’s abilities and personality.
 The age of the child also comes into play, and whether this is a fad or a commitment.

 The number of keys will play a huge role in your choice.
 Younger children shouldn’t need as many keys.
 Starting out, they can learn the technique on a short keyboard.
 As the child ages and their abilities grow, more keys equate to more songs to play.

 If the keyboard comes with resources or built-in teaching programs, it’s a massive plus.
 These resources motivate a child from the start and will teach them basic techniques and a few songs before committing to in-person lessons.